Secret Techniques For Cleaning Window Stains

 The Techniques

 After each stroke with the squeegee, be sure to wipe the squeegee with a clean damp cloth before moving on with the next stroke.
+This helps prevent streaks and is especially important when cleaning window stains to ensure a spotless finish.

 For better results, try cleaning your windows on an overcast day when the sun doesn’t shine directly on your windows.
 A less breezy day is also a good time.
 Why?
 Well, it won’t be nice for the solution to dry off on your window so quickly while you’re still working on the glass.
 That only makes the cleaning that much harder.